 Once all the pictures have the Flash Once effect then it is time to set the duration and delay timings.
 The default duration will be 0.10 seconds because you are replicating the effect from my presentation into yours using Animation Painter.
 You only need to check and change the Delay Timings which should be 0.10 seconds.

-After setting the Duration and Delay timings, place all the pictures at the place from where you want the character to start walking and you can do this by selecting all the pictures then click Align drop-down button from Format tab and choose Align Center and again apply the second command Align Middle, so each picture will appear on top of each other.
-Now, select all the pictures again and place them on the desired location.
+After setting the Duration and Delay timings, place all the pictures at the place from where you want the character to start walking you can do this by selecting all the pictures then clicking Align drop-down button from the Format tab and choosing Align Center and again applying Align Middle, so each picture will appear on top of each other.
+Now, select all the pictures again and place them in the desired location.

 After applying alignment options, pictures will look like this on top of each other.